Blog

 Self-Insurance: Allowed

-State Fund: Yes, there is a competitive state fund.
-New Mexico Mutual - Contact at:
+State Fund: Yes – The competitive state fund is New Mexico Mutual

 New Mexico Mutual